Excel Desktop Add-in

-The Flex Excel Addon adds some new tabs to the ribbon bar in Excel.
+The Flex Excel Desktop Add-in adds some new tabs to the ribbon bar in Excel.
 Using these new tools, you can query data from your Quickbooks Online and/or Xero accounts.

-The Excel Addon is installed for the current user, do not run the setup as another user account.
+The Excel Desktop Add-in is installed for the current user, do not run the setup as another user account.
 Please make sure both Windows and Microsoft Office are fully updated.
 You may also need to temporarily disable any firewall or virus scanner during the installation.

 Downloading & Installing